timcallow/Zeitman_autofill/README.md

 Weekends and holidays are ignored, but currently all working hours are set to "present".
 No teleworking option yet.

 Warning: it will only work if your Zeitman language is set to English.
 And even then I make no promises.

+# Contributions
+Anyone is more than welcome to make it better